helidon-io/helidon/docs-internal/rsocket-support.md

 5. RSocket configuration should be done via Helidon Config.
 6. All Reactor API should be hidden or replaced from Helidon APIs

+At the first iteration only support throw WebSocket as transport should be supported.